 It doesn’t matter if you are an expert or a beginner, the Philippines has a lot to offer.
 Dive in the most beautiful dive sites in the world, or alternatively, get certified in them.
 Where else in the world can you do that in a friendly environment, with world class 5 star Padi resorts?

 Aside from the packages presented in this page, most coastal destinations in the Philippines can offer good diving.
 Even if you’re not on a diving oriented vacation, you can still incorporate some underwater fun into your travel plans, and add it to your custom made package.
 To decide which destination is most suitable, you can go to each island’s individual page, and learn all necessary information.
-Whether you want to party at night and dive in the morning at Boracay, or get to know the simpler pleasures of life in Apo Island, the Philippines has so much to give you.
+Whether you prefer luxury dive resorts on private Palawan islands, or the simpler pleasures of life at Apo Island, the Philippines has so much to give you.